polkadot-developers/substrate-docs/content/md/en/docs/reference/command-line-tools/subxt-cli.md

 keywords:
 ---

-`subx-cli` is a CLI utility to generate a client API from the metadata of a Substrate node.
+`subxt-cli` is a CLI utility to generate a client API from the metadata of a Substrate node.
-This tool was originally designed for the [`subxt` library](./06-build/libraries#subxt) to build the runtime API from the metadata of a target node.
+This tool was originally designed for the [`subxt` library](https://github.com/paritytech/subxt) to build the runtime API from the metadata of a target node.
 It can be used as a standalone tool to download the metadata or generate the API for the runtime of any node that uses metadata V14 and above.

 ## Installation